ESPN Insider: 2 first-round TE draft targets for Seattle Seahawks

 Warren topped the 100-yard receiving mark four times this season, including a monster 17-catch, 224-yard performance against USC that tied the FBS record for most receptions in a game by a tight end.
 He had one play in that game where he lined up at center, snapped the ball, ran a go route downfield and leaped over a safety in the end zone to haul in a trick-play double pass for a 32-yard TD reception.

+In his latest mock draft, ESPN NFL Draft analyst Jordan Reid has Warren going to the Indianapolis Colts at No. 14 overall – four spots ahead of Seattle.

 “He’s amazing,” Miller said.
 “He had a touchdown rushing, receiving and passing.
 I mean, he does it all.
 He’s 6-foot-6, 255, but he moves like he’s 6-foot-3.
 He moves like he’s a much smaller player.
-Tyler Warren, he’s a top-10 player for me.”
+He’s a top-10 player (in the draft) for me.”

 Colston Loveland (Michigan)